falconandrea/auth-with-nft/README.md

 ### Compile .env file

-- `NEXT_PUBLIC_NETWORK_CHAINID` and `NEXT_PUBLIC_NETWORK_CHAINNAME` are used to front-end check for verify if the User is used the right chain
+- `NEXT_PUBLIC_NETWORK_CHAINID` and `NEXT_PUBLIC_NETWORK_CHAINNAME` are used to front-end check to verify if the User is using the right chain
 - `PRIVATE_KEY` is your MetaMask private key ([here](https://support.metamask.io/hc/en-us/articles/360015289632-How-to-export-an-account-s-private-key) a guide to see how to export the key)
-- `NETWORK_RPC` RPC link to connect to the chain, you can get free subscribe on [Alchemy](https://alchemy.com)
+- `NETWORK_RPC` RPC link to connect to the chain, you can get a free subscription on [Alchemy](https://alchemy.com)
-- `JWT_SECRET` is a random string used as secret for the JWT
+- `JWT_SECRET` is a random string used as the secret for the JWT
-- `ETHERSCAN_KEY` is an apikey created on Etherscan for validate the contracts
+- `ETHERSCAN_KEY` is the API key created on Etherscan to validate the contracts

 ### Create and config the Google Sheets file to store addresses